umaichanuwu/AnimeLinks/README.md

 # Star Rail

+## ⚠️ star rail changed update methods, it's still possible to extract content but it takes more time, so instead of bothering a new tool will be made to handle this and everything will be updated after

 > The asset map is a .json file in the form {"filename": "filepath"}, it's objective is to help searching files in the repository without having to download everything

 | _Version_ | _Textures_ | _Readme_ | _Asset Map_ |